 - Frost the cooled cake, and decorate with crushed walnuts.

-- Make it as an 8-inch layer cake.
-To make this cake as a 2-layer 8-inch cake, the recipe stays exactly the same.
-Just pour it out into two 8-inch cake pans that have been sprayed with non-stick spray and lined with circles of parchment paper on the bottom.
+- Make a layer cake.
+You can make this cake as a two layer 8-inch cake or a two layer 9-inch cake.
+The recipe stays exactly the same.
+Just pour it out into two 8-inch cake pans or two 9-inch cake pans that have been sprayed with non-stick spray and lined with circles of parchment paper on the bottom.
 Bake for 30 minutes at 350°F. The frosting is enough to frost the top and middle but not quite enough to frost the sides.
-If you want enough to frost the whole layer cake including the sides, then you can use the lemon frosting recipe from our vegan lemon cake.
+If you want enough to generously frost the whole layer cake including the sides, then you can use our vegan lemon buttercream frosting recipe instead.